mach33n/CS4641-SongPopularity-Project/index.md

 <img src="images/nn_2.png" alt="nn" class="center" style="width: 480px; height: 360px; margin-left: auto; margin-right: auto; display: block;"/>

+The histograms of the two neural nets look quite similar.
+The most significant difference is for the predictions between the 20-65 range as the new model has less prediction error in the middling data points overall and has fewer outliers among these predictions as can be seen by the smaller “twin peaks” at the 37 and 52 score mark in the new model as opposed to the “single” peak for the old model at a score of 38.
+It is interesting to note that the first neural net predicted scores above 65, albeit quite poorly, but the second neural net never predicted a popularity score greater than 65.

 One way to compare each model is to plot the residuals on the same axis.
 Here we have a box plot showing the residuals (actual value - predicted value) for each model we have trained.

 <img src="images/box_plot.png" alt="nn model summary" class="center" style="width: 480px; height: 360px; margin-left: auto; margin-right: auto; display: block;"/>